soma83/InstaShareFront/README.md

 This app need the API Rest app up and running in order to work.
 For that, please refer to https://github.com/soma83/InstaShareApi.git and follow instructions in there.

+The file `src/config/config.js` contains the required data (such as server, port) to make all the HTTP requests to the API.

+By default this project starts using port 3001, if you need to use a different port just edit file `package.json` under `scripts` section the line `"start": "PORT=3001 react-scripts start"`.

 ## How to

 Clone the repo